aaronpliu/vsfilemanager/README.md

 ## Usage

-### Editing JSON Blocks
+### Editing JSON/YAML Blocks

-1. Open a JSON file
+1. Open a JSON or YAML file
-2. Use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) to run "Edit JSON Blocks"
+2. Use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) to run "Edit JSON/YAML Blocks"
 3. Modify values in the webview editor
 4. Click "Save Changes" to apply modifications
 5. Optionally, apply changes to other files using the batch update feature

 ### File Synchronization

-1. When you save a JSON file, the extension automatically checks for same-named files in parent or sibling directories
+1. When you save a JSON or YAML file, the extension automatically checks for same-named files in parent or sibling directories
 2. If found, you'll be prompted to synchronize your changes
 3. Choose "Sync All" to apply the same changes to all detected files

 ### Batch Updates

-1. Use the Command Palette to run "Batch Update JSON Files"
+1. Use the Command Palette to run "Batch Update JSON/YAML Files"
-2. Select multiple JSON files you want to update
+2. Select multiple JSON or YAML files you want to update
 3. Enter the block key and new value you want to apply
 4. The extension will update all selected files with the new value